This is a real estate copywriting guide.

 - Be able to spread out with your family.

-The above is just an example to show you how to quickly turn your property features to benefits.
+The above is just an example to show you how to quickly turn your property features into benefits.

-You can play around Jarvis for free here to create yours right away.
+You can play around Jasper for free here to create yours right away.

 4) Sell yourself as an expert